A2osX/A2osX/.Docs/Command Guide.md

 ## System Commands

-Typcically, you will not directly use the System group commands; they are more commonly found in A2osX system scripts such as ./ETC/INIT or they are launched by the A2osX Kernel itself.
+Typically, you will not directly use the System group commands; they are more commonly found in A2osX system scripts such as ./ETC/INIT or they are launched by the A2osX Kernel itself.
 All of these commands are found in **./SBIN/** letting you know they are special system commands.

 ### CIFSD